-A Neuralgia Pain Treatment That May Provide Months of Relief
+A Neuralgia Pain Treatment That Might Provide Months of Relief

 Months of dramatic pain relief from neuralgia is now possible with treatments using an injection of a simple sugar (dextrose) solution.
 The treatment is called neural prolotherapy.
 It’s been shown to be effective in patients with post-herpetic and trigeminal neuralgia, among other painful conditions.
 The effects of a single treatment are often immediate and the reduction in pain sometimes lasts for months.